KQM-git/TCL/docs/enemy-data/humans/nobushi/nobushi-hitsukeban.md

 * Lunges towards the player with their sword.
 * The Nobushi will spin their katanas to taunt their opponents.
   * They are left open while doing this.
-* Jumps back, leaving crackling fireworks at its' previous location.
+* Jumps back, leaving crackling fireworks at its previous location.